LunchDevCommunity/community-calendar/src/schedule/2021-04-07-styling-and-component-libraries-round-table.md

 I'm someone who gets too heavily invested in the technologies that I use so I always want to hear alternative approaches to cure my ignorance of finding new ways of building things.
 These group events (I hope) will be a a great way to introduce new things/ways of doing things and giving some insight to why people would choose one thing over another.

-Also if people have strong oppinions towards one side or another it will be a perfect opportunity to be as petty as possible and throw them into the #debategladiatorcolosseum to battle it out to the death. (haha I'm only jok... being serious)
+Also if people have really strong opinions towards one side or another it will be a perfect opportunity for me to throw them and someone else on the other side into the #debategladiatorcolosseum to battle it out to the death. (haha I'm only jok... being serious 😉)

 ---